bagisto/bagisto-docs/docs/2.x/packages/create-package.md

 [[TOC]]

+## Introduction

+A package is a self-contained module that encapsulates specific features or functionality, allowing developers to add custom features without altering the core codebase.
+This approach not only preserves the integrity of the core system but also ensures that updates and maintenance can be carried out smoothly.

+By developing packages, you can introduce new functionalities, integrate third-party services, or customize existing features to better meet your business requirements.
+Each package is isolated, promoting clean code practices and enabling easier debugging and testing.

+This guide will take you through the process of creating a package for Bagisto, from setting up the directory structure to defining configurations, routes, controllers, models, and views.
+By the end of this guide, you will have a solid understanding of how to develop and integrate packages into the Bagisto platform, enhancing its capabilities while maintaining a robust and maintainable codebase.

+## Prerequisites

+- A working Bagisto application
+- Composer installed

 ## Using Bagisto Package Generator

 To facilitate package development, you can use the [Bagisto Package Generator](https://github.com/bagisto/bagisto-package-generator).
 Follow the steps below to install it:

-1. Install the Bagisto Package Generator by running the following command in the root folder of your Bagisto application:
+- Install the Bagisto Package Generator by running the following command in the root folder of your Bagisto application:

    ```shell
    composer require bagisto/bagisto-package-generator
    ```

-2. Once installed, you can generate your package using the following command:
+- Once installed, you can generate your package using the following command:

     We will assume that the package name is "**Blog**".